dgulotta/puzzle-tools/README.md

 * amino - utilities for working with nucleotide and amino acid sequences
 * braille - utilities for working with Braille
 * code\_misc - other codes
+* elements - utilities for working with chemical elements and their symbols
 * imdb - generates lists of well-known actors, directors, movies, and television shows using data from IMDb
 * normalize - attempts to convert unicode strings to alphanumeric strings in a reasonable way
 * morse - translates to and from Morse code